Who We Are

 At Grace Community Church, we care about one thing: Helping People Know and Follow Jesus.
 Keeping this central, we are a growing body of believers that adapts to a changing world while steadfastly upholding the inerrant word of God.
 Here’s a message from our founding pastor, Wil Martin, on our foundational practices.

-Passion for evangelism and discipleship
+Passion for evangelism, discipleship and missions

 Planting a Church